dsietz/rust-daas/docs/daas-pattern.md

 ## Module I - An Overview of the DaaS Pattern

-Adopting an agile architecture to provision data in real-time while adhering to the principles of the [last responsible moment (LRM)](lrm.md) for product development will facilitate the delivery of the Minimal Viable Product (MVP).
+Data as a Service is an agile architecture pattern that allows real-time data provisioning, adherence to the principles of the [last responsible moment (LRM)](lrm.md), and facilitates the delivery of the Minimal Viable Product (MVP).

+---

+### Section I
 <a name="daas-pattern"></a>
 ![DaaS Pattern](daas-pattern.png)